Introduction

 This is an underused tool but can help you to get a better feel for how your site is currently pulling in visitors and what keywords they are using.
 You need to sign up for a free account first and verify it with your website.
 Give it around a month or so to start collecting data and then you will find you have a goldmine of information right there for you.

 If you click Search Traffic then search analytics and I also like to tick the four boxes at the top – Clicks, Impressions, CTR and Position you get a lovely list of all the terms that your website has been ranked for.
 So, you can see exactly how visitors are getting through to your website and give you even more ideas!
-The best bit is they are already finding your website for these search terms so you should be including the best keywords on your site and making the pages and posts you use those keywords on far more relevant to make sure that your visitor stays and finds value – those boosting your credibility with Google.
+The best bit is they are already finding your website for these search terms so you should be including the right keywords on your site and making the pages and posts you use those keywords on far more relevant to make sure that your visitor stays and finds value – those boosting your credibility with Google.

 Researching Competitors Keywords